brianhyun/wikipedia-network-graph/src/graph.md

 # Wikipedia Network Graph

 This project presents visualizations of the network structure of Wikipedia articles given a starting article.

+The data was gathered using the English Wikipedia API.
 Each network is generated from a depth of 2 links and the top 30 links, represented by nodes, from each article.
 You can hover over each node to see the article title.

+The Louvain Modularity Algorithm was used to cluster the nodes into communities.
+The algorithm optimizes for modularity, which is a measure of the strength of division of a network into modules or communities.
+You can read more about it [here](https://en.wikipedia.org/wiki/Louvain_method).
+The color of each node determines the community it belongs to.

 ```js
 import * as d3 from "npm:d3";